 Paris Opera Ballet

 Encore Screenings!
 As the ultimate romantic ballet Giselle wows audiences in Paris with another sold-out run, here's a chance to revisit a classic performance.

-First performed in 1841, the ballet by Jules Perrot and Jean Coralli marked a new era in Western dance.
-Pointe shoes, arabesques, and white tutus evoke a fantastical, diaphanous world that has become the very embodiment of romanticism.
+First performed in 1841 at the Royal Academy of Music (former Paris Opera), Jules Perrot and Jean Coralli's ballet - here adapted by Patrice Bart and Eugène Polyakov - introduced a new aesthetic in the history of Western dance.
+Pointe shoes, arabesques, and white tutus evoke a fantastical, diaphanous universe that has become the very embodiment of romanticism.

+Paris Opera Ballet